-Swimming with whale sharks has been on Tedly’s bucket list for years, so he was super excited to experience this.
+A swim with whale sharks has been on Tedly’s bucket list for years, so he was super excited to experience this in La Paz, Mexico.
 As early retirement budget travelers, we found an easy and relatively inexpensive way to experience these magnificent creatures up close.

 Tedly went twice.
 The first day he went (mid-December) was windy and chilly, so I opted to go the following day when the wind was forecast to diminish.
 Tedly loved it so much the day I did not go, that he went again the next day with me.

 Following advice on TripAdvisor, we went down to the Burger King and went across the street to look for the panga boats that take tourists out to swim with the whale sharks.
 It was easy to find a boat.

 The cost was $38 each, and it included snorkel gear and fins, a guide who spoke English, and the boat ride.
 I use my own prescription snorkel mask but I did take the fins, and I’m glad I did because I had to swim like hell to catch up with a large whale shark.

 I got to swim alongside the creature for several long, breathtaking minutes.
 (I usually skip the fins, but the current was kind of strong that day, and these creatures can move fast.)

 For another $10, I could have rented a wet suit, but I opted against it.
 I was ok as long as I was in the water.
 It was the during boat rides around looking for the creatures while I was already wet that gave me the shivers.
 I just put on some clothes and wrapped up in my Turkish towel and made it through.

 To swim with whale sharks was oddly calming for me.
 I loved seeing Tedly alongside a large one – my husband looked so small and human.
 It’s an image burned in my mind forever.

 These creatures don’t mind you swimming near them.